What Is The Difference Between NAD, NAD+, And NADH?

 What is Oxidation and Reduction

-Oxidation and reduction (often as redox reactions) are important chemical processes in the body.
-These processes involve the transfer of electrons between molecules.
-Specifically, oxidation happens when a molecule loses electrons, while reduction happens when a molecule gains electrons.
+Oxidation and reduction (often as redox reactions) are chemical processes in the body.
+These cellular processes involve the transfer of electrons between molecules.
+Specifically, oxidation is when a molecule loses electrons, and reduction is when a molecule gains electrons.

 These terms are important to understand since they are the main difference between NAD+ and NADH.

-When it comes to NAD, this molecule plays a central role in these reactions.
-NAD+ acts as an electron acceptor, meaning it reduces to NADH when your body is producing energy.
-Then, NADH donates these electrons in other reactions, reconverting back to NAD+.
-This cyclical process is crucial for generating ATP (energy) and maintaining cellular energy levels.
+When it comes to NAD, this molecule is the central player in these reactions.
+NAD+ is an electron acceptor, meaning it reduces to NADH when your body is producing energy.
+Then, NADH donates these electrons in other reactions and converts them back to NAD+.
+This cyclical process is important for generating ATP (energy) and maintaining cellular energy levels.

 Breaking Down NAD, NAD+, and NADH